Strategy (Svechin book): Combining Operations

 Strategic thinking begins when one, in the course of a military operations, begins to see beyond the "chaotic jumble of events," to see a certain path towards achieving the war's objectives.
 The overall direction of the war effort at any time is the responsibility of the political leadership through "attentive discussions with the strategists" of the military leadership, a direction that, in general must be oriented towards destruction of the enemy or attrition.
 Svechin offers attrition and destruction as two approaches in operations, either one of which might be superior to and preferable from the other depending on the "concrete circumstances" of the moment.
 He did not actually advocate at all the supremacy of one strategy over the other.
 In its essence, Strategy firmly and insistently advocates the need to be at all times sensitive to "concrete reality."

 Nonetheless, a central point of misunderstanding the contents of the book was precisely the presumed preference of the author for a strategy of attrition over a strategy of destruction, or annihilation, of the enemy.
 David R. Stone, professor of military history at Kansas State University, remarks that "the breadth of Svechin's thinking has often been shoe-horned into narrow appraisals centering around limited and schematic questions."
-Stone points out the example of Condoleezza Rice, who, in her capacity as Stanford University professor of political science, was writing, as late as near the end of the 20th century, that Svechin, in his book, was convinced of "the fallacy of operations in depth to achieve decisive victory" and was claiming "the next war would be [one] of attrition."Stone remarks that, in support of this, Rice only cited Strategy in toto without specific reference.
+Stone points out the example of Condoleezza Rice, who, in her capacity as Stanford University professor of political science, was writing, as late as near the end of the 20th century, that Svechin, in his book, was convinced of "the fallacy of operations in depth to achieve decisive victory" and was claiming "the next war would be [one] of attrition."
+Stone remarks that, in support of this assertion, Rice only cited Strategy in toto, without specific references to the book's text.